ramiro-rp/medagg-doc/docs/modules.md

 - Django models for datasets, images, vocabularies, collections, etc.;
 - DRF serializers and viewsets for API endpoints;
 - authentication and permission configuration;
-- settings for database, storage paths, CORS, etc.
+- settings for database (PostgreSQL), storage paths, CORS, etc.

 For **concrete endpoints, settings and docker-compose usage**, see: